kyren/turbulence/README.md

 out of this `MessageChannels` interface.
 The user is expected to take outgoing packets and send them out over UDP (or similar), and also read incoming packets from UDP (or similar) and pass them in.
-The only reliability requirement for using this is that if a packet is received on a remote, it must be intact and uncorrupted, but other than this the underlying transport does not need to provide any reliability or order guarantees.
+The only reliability requirement for using this is that if a packet is received from a remote, it must be intact and uncorrupted, but other than this the underlying transport does not need to provide any reliability or order guarantees.
 The reason that no corruption check is performed is that many transport layers already provide this for free,